cpfaff/Open-Science-Thesis/README.md

 serves you a nice and clean user interface to handle most of your typesetting requirements.
 You can handle linespacing, justification and various other paramters globally by class options.
-Additionally there are a handful of commands that you can use in your preamble to set content, control  the color or spacing of literally any element in your document.
+Additionally there are a handful of commands that you can use in your preamble to set content, control the color or size of literally any element in your document.

 * Example for the user interface: